charlesfleche/charlesfleche.net/content/Articles/keeping-code-clean-a-simple-example/keeping-code-clean-a-simple-example.md

 ## Extract `timestampToDayOfWeek` to its own function

 The method `timestampToDayOfWeek` is a member of an object: it is called from `this`, and inside the function body `this` points to the object owning the function.
-However it not necessary as `timestampToDayOfWeek` only operates on its argument.
+However it is not necessary as `timestampToDayOfWeek` only operates on its argument.
 As such it should not belong to the object and needs to be extracted to its own function.
 This will make it reusable in other parts of the code and more easily testable.

 ``` diff
 @@ -38,16 +38,12 @@ export default {